Chas McCormick Player Props: Astros vs. Angels

 Angels Pitching Rankings

-- The Angels rank 14th in baseball in home runs allowed (62 total, 1.1 per game).
+- The Angels rank 13th in baseball in home runs given up (64 total, 1.1 per game).

-- The Angels are sending Ohtani (5-1) to the mound for his eighth start of the season.
-He is 5-1 with a 2.91 ERA and 90 strikeouts through 65 2/3 innings pitched.
+- Sandoval (3-4) gets the starting nod for the Angels in his 11th start of the season.
+He's put together a 3.42 ERA in 55 1/3 innings pitched, with 36 strikeouts.

-- The right-hander's last appearance came on Sunday against the Miami Marlins, when he threw six innings, surrendering one earned run while allowing six hits.
+- In his most recent appearance on Sunday, the left-hander went six innings against the Miami Marlins, allowing two earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.